Can music headphones be used at work?

 There is one more wee issue here to be aware of, and this will have non-noise people shaking their heads a bit, but the standards for noise safety are different around the world.

 In Apple’s data here they are using American data so have things in that table like it being OK to be in 90 dB for up to four hours.
-No, here in the UK and in the EU, the safe limit for four hours is considered to be 88 dB, not 90 dB, we would consider the safe time for a noise level of 90 dB to be two and a half hours, not four.
+No, here in the UK and in the EU, the safe limit for four hours is considered to be 88 dB, not 90 dB.
+We consider the safe time for a noise level of 90 dB to be two and a half hours, not four.

 We can’t take manufacturer’s data as gospel.